Get tips for outsourcing and hiring subcontractors to grow your freelance business and learn how to build strong partner relationships.

 Help subcontractors be great partners by checking in periodically throughout the project to see how they’re doing and answer any questions they may have.

 Consider setting their deadlines a bit earlier than the actual project deadlines to ensure you have some wiggle room just in case something goes wrong.
 For example, if a client deadline is on Thursday, make the subcontractor’s deadline on Monday.
-This provides extra buffer to fix/address anything that may need to be tweaked before sending it to the client.
+This provides buffer to fix/address anything that may need to be tweaked before sending it to the client.

 8. Provide Feedback And Praise